- For healthy people, the dose should be about 500 mg each day.

 - Liver disease

-Some of the most common side effects that occur when people take fish are completely harmless.
+Some of the most common side effects that occur when people take omega-3 supplements are completely harmless.
 For example, gas is a normal response, which results in burping.
 Many people complain about an unpleasant fish taste when they burp.

 In some cases, side effects occur because the body is getting used to having the proper amounts of omega 3.
 These side effects may go away after regular use.